mne-tools/mne-bids/paper/paper.md

 # Acknowledgements

-MNE-BIDS development is partly supported by XYZ.
+MNE-BIDS development is partly supported by the Academy of Finland (grant 310988).

 # References